ActuallyHappening/COMP1100/documents/Iteration_3/competitor_analysis.md

 Opportunities: *Deeper integration with university degree requirements,expansion into long-term planning features and specialization for specific academic programs.*

 Threats: *Features becoming standard in other student apps, competition from specialized degree planners and limited differentiation in crowded market.*

+### UQ Course Planner (depreciated)
+Strength: *It has been used by UQ students prior to it being taken offline.
+Students commented on how they used to enjoy having this planner.
+The planner enforced semester restrictions, counted course points and validated course requirements.*

+Weaknesses: *It is no longer used.
+It did not also enforce such criteria such as incompatible courses or prerequisite courses.
+This could lead some users into error when using the course planner*

+Opportunities: *Could use the course planner as a basis of appeal to existing UQ students who may miss the course planner, as well as building on its features to provide a better, more refined solution*

+Threats: *The failures that people may have encountered with the old UQ Course Planner could give a poor first impression of existing UQ students onto our planner.
+Therefore, efforts must be taken to establish this as a 'new solution'*

 # Insights and Strategy
 | Insights | Strategy |